odan/slim4-skeleton/docs/security.md

 Authorization: Basic YXBpLXVzZXI6c2VjcmV0
 ```

-The default API credentials are: `api-admin/ secret` and `api-user / secret`.
+The default API credentials are: `api-admin / secret` and `api-user / secret`.
 To set up the users, copy the example file from `config/env.example.php` to `config/env.php`
 and change the user credentials as desired.
 Read more: [Installation](installation.md)